NASA-PDS/registry/docker/README.md

 * Make sure to specify the exact IP address of the host machine (E.g.: `192.168.0.1`), when configuring the `rmq.host` and `es.url`.

-#### 3. Check and update (if necessary) the following environment variables related with the Big Data Harvest Server.
+#### 3. Check and update (if necessary) the following environment variables related with the Big Data Harvest Server in the `.env` file.

 | Environment Variable          | Description |
 | ----------------------------- | ----------- |